CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

-\textbf{Impact of Video-based Attribute Prediction (VAP).} The results in \cref{tab:ablation_study_main} show that using VAP can improve all metrics (CLIP-VAP \vs CLIP-Base).
-We follow the analysis in \cref{sec:AL_analysis} to evaluate the impact of VAP on the learned video features.
-It turns out that mean intra-class ACS over all categories can be raised from 0.121 to 0.133 (a relative gain of 9.9\%) after using VAP.
-We further give an example in \cref{fig:VAP_examples} to illustrate the difference between CLIP-Base and CLIP-VAP.
-As we can see, while similar retrieval results can be obtained for the given query video, two models have different preferences, \eg, CLIP-VAP prefers videos with a similar style to the query video.
-This can be explained by the predicted attributes of CLIP-VAP, where the attribute ``game'' is detected in video \#7219, \#7929, and \#7214.
+\textbf{Impact of Video-based Concept Detection (VCD).} Results in Table~\ref{tab:ablation_study_main} show that using VCD can improve all metrics (CLIP-VCD \vs{} CLIP-Base).
+We further give an example in Fig.~\ref{fig:VCD_DCD} (left) to illustrate the difference between CLIP-Base and CLIP-VCD.
+As we can see, while similar retrieval results can be obtained for the given query video, two models have different preferences, \eg{}, CLIP-VCD prefers videos with a similar style to the query video.
+This can be explained by the detected concepts of CLIP-VCD, where the concept ``game'' is detected in video \#9344 and \#7929.

-\textbf{Impact of Sparse Sampling (SS)}.
-SS is introduced in VAP and can seen as a way of argumentation.
-To evaluate its effect, we first train models with a fixed number of sampled frames $N=28$ and then measure performance under different $N$ during inference.
-As shown in \cref{fig:ablation_on_SS-a}, using SS makes the model achieve better mAP and become more robust.
-Besides, the results in \cref{fig:ablation_on_SS-b} further indicate that caption generation can benefit from the superior performance of the auxiliary prediction task.

-\textbf{Impact of Text-based Attribute Prediction (TAP).} Similar to VAP, using TAR can also improve the captioning performance, \ie, CLIP-TAP \vs CLIP-Base in \cref{tab:ablation_study_main}.
-To gain more insights into TAR, we extract $K=500$ attribute embeddings from word embeddings (\ie, $\mathbf{W}^{w}$ in \cref{eq:AR_T}) and visualize them via t-SNE \cite{van2008visualizing}.
-Based on the results in \cref{fig:word_embs}, we have the following two observations.
-(1) For CLIP-Base with only the caption generation objective, attributes of the same type are generally clustered together.
-But some noises may exist in those potential clusters, \eg, attributes like ``toys'' and ``games'' are contained in the cluster about food and tableware (the purple bounding box).
-(2) After using TAP, the co-occurrence relations between attributes affect the learned representations, \eg, ``cooking'' and ``chef'', two attributes that often co-occur with food and tableware, become closer to the purple bounding box in (b).
+\textbf{Impact of Text-based Concept Detection (TCD).} Similar to VCD, using TCD can also improve the captioning performance, \ie{}, CLIP-TCD \vs{} CLIP-Base in Table~\ref{tab:ablation_study_main}.
+To gain more insights into TCD, we extract $K=500$ concept embeddings from word embeddings (\ie{}, $\mathbf{W}^{w}$ in Eq.~\ref{eq:AR_T}) and visualize them via t-SNE \cite{van2008visualizing}.
+Based on Fig.~\ref{fig:VCD_DCD} (right), we have the following two observations.
+(1) For CLIP-Base with only the caption generation objective, concepts of the same type are generally clustered together.
+But some noises may exist in those potential clusters, \eg{}, concepts like ``toys'' and ``games'' are contained in the cluster about food and tableware (the purple bounding box).
+(2) After using TCD, the co-occurrence relations between concepts affect the learned representations, \eg{}, ``cooking'' and ``chef'', two concepts that often co-occur with food and tableware, become closer to the purple bounding box in (b).